South West Africa Territorial Force: Training

 A school cadet program similar to that in South Africa was developed for South West Africa.

 Primarily all SWATF members received their initial training at 2 SA Infantry Battalion at Walvis Bay, (considered South African territory at that stage).

 Advanced training, NCOs and Officer development however occurred at the SWA Military School at Okhandja.

 Supervision

 For all practical purposes, SWATF remained firmly integrated into existing SADF command structures.
 Its primary goal was protection of the territory of SWA from SWAPO incursions.
 The SWATF was placed under the control of the Department of Defence for South West Africa and was always headed by a SADF general.
 There was also a joint SWATF/SADF committee established for "planning, liaison, and coordination" efforts.
+South West Africa Command also existed and was originally responsible for all of South West Africa but after the establishment of SWATF became responsible for the northern border area.

 Uniform, rank structure, corps emblems, proficiency and ops badges

+Uniforms

 The first major step in the establishment of an independent territorial defence force in SWA was the introduction of a new nutria uniform on 6 September 1979 through which SWA units could be distinguished from SADF units.
+The uniforms consist of a two-pocket shirt button up, combat trousers, sweater, jacket or blouse, and or boots.
+The nutrias are the same for winter and summer and heavier winter gear is issued as needed.
+Headgear consists of peaked hats, berets, bucket hats, and Orlite helmets.